Why It Works

 The finished stew is filled with tender chunks of meat and mushroom, along with plump onions and carrots and a deeply rich red-wine base.
 It's what Burgundy might taste like...if Burgundy had a land made of mushroom, pork, and onion, and rivers flowing with vin rouge.

 This recipe originally called for an oven temperature of 275°F, which has worked for us through dozens of rounds of testing in multiple kitchens and ovens.
 But based on reader feedback, it has become clear that some home ovens are too unreliable at such a low temperature, leading to greatly prolonged cooking times.
 To address this, we've increased the oven temperature to 300°F.

-2 cups (500ml) homemade chicken stock or store-bought low-sodium broth (see note)
+2 cups (500ml) homemade chicken stock or store-bought low-sodium broth (see notes)

-4 packets unflavored powdered gelatin (3 tablespoons plus 1 teaspoon; 30g) (see note)
+4 packets unflavored powdered gelatin (3 tablespoons plus 1 teaspoon; 30g) (see notes)

 2 tablespoons (30ml) vegetable oil, plus more as needed

 3 pounds (1.25kg) whole boneless beef chuck roast, cut into 3 steaks